 Roles In Nonprofit Financial Management

-There are a few key roles in financial management for nonprofits.
+There are a few key roles in financial management for our sector.
 The Board of Directors, the Executive Director, and the Finance Committee.
-While other specific roles may exist, these three are most commonly found in nonprofits in the early startup stage.
+While other specific roles may exist, these three are most commonly found in early startup stage organizations.

 Board of Directors: The Board is responsible for setting the strategic direction of the organization and ensuring that it is fiscally responsible.